Search

 Skip page content

-The approaching festival of Tu Bishvat (Birthday for Trees) can be great fun for children since it is a Festival of Nature when dried fruits and different kinds of nuts are eaten, but it can also be dangerous.
-Schneider Children’s specialists have issued guidelines for safe and proper nutrition for the holiday.
+We celebrate the festival of Tu Bishvat (Birthday for Trees) through the fruits of the land, and customarily eat dried fruits and different kinds of nuts.
+But while delicious and enjoyable for adults, it can also be very dangerous to small children.
+Schneider Children’s specialists have issued cautionary and safety guidelines for the holiday.

 Jump to page content